hebinet/project-euler/README.md

 This is a personal repository which I want to share with the world.

-For 2017 I challenged my self to solve a problem from https://projecteuler.net/ every day.
+I challenged my self to solve problems from https://projecteuler.net/

 Let see how far I get :)